Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Edge Support 4.7 Among the best edge results we measured

-Durability 4.7 Built for load + strong warranty terms
+Durability 4.7 Built for sustained load

 Overall 4.4 Heavy-sleeper favorite, especially in trailers